camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/helm-kubernetes/deploy.md

 - **Identity**: Deploys the Identity component responsible for authentication and authorization.
 - **Elasticsearch**: Deploys an Elasticsearch cluster with two nodes.

-:::note Web Modeler
+:::note Web Modeler & Connectors
-We do not provide a Helm chart for Web Modeler Self-Managed yet.
+We do not provide a Helm chart for Web Modeler and Connectors in Self-Managed yet.
 :::

 ![Charts](../assets/c8sm-helm-charts.png)